 The EA's Working with Natural Processes (WwNP) dataset has been interrogated to identify opportunities for Natural Flood Management (NFM) to reduce flood risk to the site and surrounding areas.
-There are not any applicable areas that could benefit this site.
+Both within and upstream from the site, there is the potential for wider catchment woodland planting.
+Upstream of the site there is also the potential for woodland planting in riparian zones and the opportunity for runoff attenuation features, to slow down the rate at which water flows downstream.
+These areas are shown in Figure 2-2.